amitjoy/osgi-messaging/README.md

      *             An exception is thrown in every condition where the request cannot be full fitted due to wrong
-     *             request parameters or exceptions during processing */ default Message doGET( // final String resource, // final Message requestMessage, // final MqttMessageContextBuilder messageBuilder) throws Exception {
+     *             request parameters or exceptions during processing */ default Message doGET( final String resource, final Message requestMessage, final MqttMessageContextBuilder messageBuilder) throws Exception {
         throw new UnsupportedOperationException();
     }

     /**
-     * Used to implement a CREATE or UPDATE request for a resource *
+     * Used to implement a CREATE request for a resource *
      * @param resource the resource identifier
      * @param requestMessage the received message